helm/charts/README.md

 ## Repository Structure

-This GitHub repository contains the source for the packaged and versioned charts released in the [`gs://kubernetes-charts` Google Storage bucket](https://console.cloud.google.com/storage/browser/kubernetes-charts/) (the Chart Repository).
+This GitHub repository contains the source for the packaged and versioned charts released using [GitHub pages](https://github.com/helm/charts/tree/gh-pages/stable) (the Chart Repository).

 The Charts in the `stable/` directory in the master branch of this repository match the latest packaged Chart in the Chart Repository, though there may be previous versions of a Chart available in that Chart Repository.